What is Records Management?

 Some records, such as phone messages, fall under the general category of Transitory Information and may be discarded after they have fulfilled their purpose.
 Transitory records are records of temporary usefulness that are not an integral part of a records series of the University, that are not regularly filed within the University’s record keeping system, and that are required only for a limited period of time for the completion of an action by an official or employee of the University or in the preparation of an on-going records series.
 Transitory records are not essential to the fulfillment of statutory obligations or to the documentation of University functions.

 Most records, however, are not transitory in nature.
 Destruction of any non-transitory state record that is not on the RRS must be approved by the Texas State Library and Archives Commission.
-Departments must send information on such records needing destruction to Anne Comeaux in the Library, who will obtain approval from the Texas State Library.
+Departments must send information on such records needing destruction to the Records Management Officer in the library, who will obtain approval from the Texas State Library.

 Do I have to keep any kind of documentation on the records I destroy?

 You must fill out a Disposition Log describing the records you have destroyed.
 Blank disposition log forms (and a sample completed form) are available from the Library Forms page.
-The log must be signed by your departmental Records Management Representative then sent to Anne Comeaux, Records Management Officer.
+The log must be signed by your departmental Records Management Representative then sent to the Records Management Officer in the library.

 What is a Disposition Log, and how long does my department have to keep them?